ecadlabs/signatory/docs/signatory-architecture.md

 ```
 ### 2. Signatory Container Model
-The Signatory container model is a C4 architecture diagram showing the different elements of the Signatory system.
-The diagram shows the Signatory software system as the central container, with various supporting software systems surrounding it.
+The Signatory container diagram shows the different elements of the Signatory system, including Signatory as the central container, with various supporting software systems surrounding it.
 These supporting systems include client software for submitting requests to the Tezos API, the Prometheus service for storing metrics data, and various hardware-based and cloud-based HSMs for protecting cryptographic keys.
 The diagram also shows Signatory's different vaults to store cryptographic keys, such as AWS KMS and YubiHSM.
 ```mermaid
 flowchart TD
 User["Signatory User